Docket No. 417

 planning board members, conducted the required public hearing as to

 the Warhurst Park Subdivision.
 Thereafter, on October 26, 1987, Mr.

-Burgess voted as a planing board member to approve modifications to
+Burgess voted as a planning board member to approve modifications to

 the Warhurst Park plan.
 (Absent the board's October 26, 1987 vote,